evabihari/erlZenDeskStats/README.md

 - script = generate_reports_gnuplot.sh

-generate the gnu scripts and create reports in pdf to the directory teh user provided as parameter.
+generate the gnu scripts and create reports in pdf to the directory the user provided as parameter.

 For time reporting graphs (only for monthly period) journyx_report.txt needs to be placed in the same directory - this will be used as input